National Stop Smoking Clinical Guidelines to Help People Stop Smoking

 - Define best practice for care of people who smoke across a range of settings, regarding the management of smoking cessation among the general adult population, as well as providing a special focus on helping women who are pregnant and users of secondary mental health services.

-- Recommend that healthcare professionals across our health services routinely ASK people about their smoking, ADVISE them to stop and provide or ARRANGE safe and effective support.
+- Recommend that healthcare professionals across our health services routinely ASK people about their smoking, ADVISE them to stop and ACT by providing or arranging safe and effective support.
 These simple but powerful steps which when delivered routinely in care can increase the chance that someone will quit and remain smoke-free by 2 to 3 fold.

 - Set out the recommended behavioural and pharmacological supports that can be arranged to help people who smoke quit.